k-sheridan/qdvo/docs/source/api/program_listing_file_src_Optimizer_PSDSchurSolver.h.rst

        Eigen::Matrix<ScalarType, Eigen::Dynamic, 1> b; // Preallocated rhs vector.

        std::tuple<IndexMap<Variables>...> variableToIndexMaps; // Tuple of slot arrays which store the current index of a given variable in A. size_t dimensionOfA = 0;                                // The current dimension of the A matrix.
 This exists because we do not need to reduce the size of A.

        PSDSchurSolver()
        {
        }

        void initialize(VariableContainer<Variables...> &variables, ErrorTermContainer<ErrorTerms...> &errorTerms)
        {
-           precomputeIndexMapAndResizeA(variables);
+           addNewVariablesToSlotArrays(variables);

+           precomputeIndexMapAndResizeMatrices(variables);

+           updateVariablePointers(variables, errorTerms);
        }

        void solve(VariableContainer<Variables...> &variables, ErrorTermContainer<ErrorTerms...> &errorTerms)